I got my hands on a Reaper Vex airbrush! You can check out this page for technical specs and a link to some helpful videos.

 My GREX definitely came in useful for doing base coats and initial highlights on chonky baby dragons though!

 Although I’m not very practiced with airbrushes, I have learned one tip to pass along.
 You need to know your brush well.
 You need to feel comfortable taking it apart, cleaning it, and putting it back together, because that’s how you fix most problems.
 So for my first session trying out the new Reaper Vex, I rewatched Aaron’s demo video and sat down to do only that.
 I had to go back and watch a section of video again because I didn’t remember how to reassemble the trigger parts after the first watching.
 I shot some water through it and called it a night.
 Whatever brand of airbrush you have, I recommend looking for some videos of people breaking it down and putting it back together again to have for handy reference.
+There are some videos of Aaron running through that process with the Vex.

 I had a group of figures to prime, so for my next session with the Vex I started there.
 Just basic grey brush-on primer.
 (The figures are for a project I can’t yet reveal, so no picture, sorry.
 Also because of the nature of the project, I couldn’t try the zenithal prime method from Aaron’s videos.)
 It did not go well at first.
 I’m not sure what I had done wrong, but it was sputtering and reluctant to spray.
 I poured out the primer and cleaned out the brush.

 At the end of my first airbrushing session with the Reaper Vex.
 The grey blob is primer that got spilled when I knocked over one of those mixing cups.
+TOOL NOTE: The brushes seen below the water bottles are not recommended for use to clean airbrushes.
+Please see the comments section below for more information.

 For my second attempt I decided to try some spraying some regular paint on a Bones figure since that’s easier to clean up than primer.
 This went much better!
 I gave the primer another shot, and that went well too!
 The Vex is light and sleek, so it seemed less cumbersome to put down and pick up and so on for the frequent tip cleaning (required with any airbrush when using acrylic paint), moving the minis around, refilling the cup, etc. I used the last of my grey primer to do a sort of zenithal prime on the Bones mini I had practiced with earlier to practice my aim with the Vex a little more.
 (That figure, which is in the picture, has a darker grey overall spray and then a light grey zenithal spray, so not really true zenithal prime.
 I was going to paint over it anyway so it didn’t much matter about the colours.)